dcrankshaw/datascience-sp14/lab1/log-processing.md

 Understanding what files/directories are using space on the file system is a problem that people have been dealing with since UNIX was invented.
 According to the man page for `du`, "A `du` command appeared in Version 1 AT&T UNIX."

 `du` allows you to report usage statistics of files and directories in your system.
 By default, it reports its usage statistics at the block level, but the `-h` option provides this information in a human-readable format.
-It's worth noting that the results of `du`
+It's worth noting that the results of `du` are not exact - instead sizes are reported as multiples of block size.

 Try running `du -hs *` in your home directory to see where the space is going.